prateekagr21/Gender-Classification-with-BMI/README.md

 And then some
 Used random forest classifier in this 1 hh
-Knn was also used in this
+Knn was also used in this one !